quietui/quiet/docs/sponsor/letter-to-your-org.md

 ---
-title: Letter to the boss
+title: Letter to your org
 description: Use this template to write a letter asking your organization to sponsor this project.
 layout: page
 section: